hchiam/vue-test-utils-getting-started/README.md

 # Getting started with `vue-test-utils`

-Vue TDD: vue-test-utils + Jest: test a basic counter.js template
+> Example project with a basic counter.js file, using vue-test-utils and Jest to run unit tests.

 ## Setup